wils0ns/oi/README.rst

 Oi - Simple command-line interface parser.
 ==========================================

-This small python package implements a simple object-oriented layer on top of python's *argparse*, offering a more intuitive and easier way to build command-line interfaces.
+This small python package implements a simple object-oriented layer on top of python's `argparse <https://docs.python.org/2/library/argparse.html>`_, offering a more intuitive and easier way to build command-line interfaces.

 Quick Start